 September 23, 6-8pm.
 Led by the O’Dell and Forrester Families.
 If you would define yourself as a young adult, then this is the group for you!
 Singles, married, with or without children--you are invited!
 We will offer childcare for those who do have children and preregister.
 This group will meet for the first time on September 23 and discuss and vision what this small group will look like for the year.
 At this time, the group will meet once a month.

 This is an ongoing class.
 The Logos series helps us to study the Bible in depth.
 There are no class materials; just bring your Bible.

-Financial Peace University, by Dave Ramsey (Registration closed for winter session)
+Financial Peace University, by Dave Ramsey (TBA)

 Financial Peace presents common-sense ideas about handling money so it is not handling you.
 It teaches how to reduce debt, establish good saving habits and increase giving.